amlanlimaye/amlanlimaye.github.io/_posts/2017-04-13-analyzing-upsets-wta.markdown

 <img src="http://i.imgur.com/0eCn0G7.png">

 No one comes close to Paula Ormachea in this regard.
 Paula lost 3/12 matches as favorite and folded like a cheap suit when given underdog status, winning only 1/18 games.

-- Which players are top upsetters in last 3 years?
-Max number of upsets, percentage of underdog matches won
-- Which favorites lose most often?
-Max losses, percentage of favorite matches lost
-- Which players are "consistent" or easiest to predict?
-Max number of games that went as expected, percentage of games that went as expected
-- Which players caused huge upsets?
-Which players suffered huge upsets?
-Which individual matches were biggest upsets?

-PUBLIC FADE SCORE!!!